Should Rover lounge on the couch or ski down a mountain? Right now, there's no way to tell.

 But a new health database for Labrador retrievers aims to change that.
 The database has enrolled more than 1,407 adorable puppies and tracks their health problems as they grow.

 The database, described in the Jan.
 16 issue of the journal BMC Veterinary Research, could identify genetic and environmental factors — such as exercise and food — that keep Labrador retrievers healthy.
 In the first year of life, about eight in 10 puppies were ill (mostly from gastrointestinal problems), although only half of those dogs needed to see a vet, according to the new study.

-"We hope to follow the health of these dogs throughout their lives so that we can identify aspects of care which might reduce the risk of dogs developing disease in the future," said study co-author Dylan Clements, a veterinarian at the Roslin Institute at the University of Edinburgh, in a statement. [ The 10 Most Popular Dog Breeds ]
+"We hope to follow the health of these dogs throughout their lives so that we can identify aspects of care which might reduce the risk of dogs developing disease in the future," study co-author Dylan Clements, a veterinarian at the Roslin Institute at the University of Edinburgh, said in a statement.
+[The 10 Most Popular Dog Breeds]

 In general, some amazing pups are healthy from birth, while others are inbred or sickly.
 But knowing how to keep Fido in peak condition is less clear-cut.